Wienerwald Tunnel: Background and configuration

 During the early twenty-first century, the Austrian government authorised the four-tracking of the Westbahn, which was the nation's most important rail corridor.
 Accordingly, the section between Vienna and St. Pölten saw the construction of two new tracks on an alignment free from challenging gradients and suitable for high speed operations, which deviated far to the North of the original line.
 It was along this new route that the Wienerwald Tunnel, which is the single biggest engineering structure, was constructed to convey the line across the Wienerwald mountain range.
 Its construction facilitate the movement of trains traversing the Westbahn to call at Wien Hauptbahnhof, the recently completed central station serving Vienna.

 In relation to the rest of the line, the Wienerwald Tunnel formed only one element of a wider complex of tunnels.
 Towards the eastern end (nearest Vienna), it meets with an underground junction with another 2.2 km tunnel, carrying two extra tracks for the old Westbahn, which has been operational since December 2008, and direct tracks across the junction continue in the Lainzer Tunnel, a 12.3 km long twin-track single tube tunnel that was constructed in parallel with the Wienerwald Tunnel.
-When combined with the adjacent Lainzer Tunnel, the Wienerwald Tunnel results in trains covering an underground distance of 26 km, making it Austria's longest tunnel.
+When combined with the adjacent Lainzer Tunnel, the Wienerwald Tunnel results in trains covering an underground distance of 26 km, making it Austria's longest tunnel at the time.